crystian/ComfyUI-Crystools/README.md

 ## Primitives
+### Nodes: Primitive boolean, Primitive integer, Primitive float, Primitive string, Primitive string multiline

 > A set of nodes with primitive values (boolean, integer, float, string, string multiline) to use in your prompt.

 ![Primitives](./docs/primitives.png)

 ## List
+### Nodes: List of strings, List of any

 > A set of nodes with list of values (any or strings/texts)
 > With strings you can concatenate them

 ![Lists](./docs/lists.png)

-> Important: You can use with others nodes like "Show any" to see the values of the list
+**Important:** You can use with others nodes like "Show any" to see the values of the list

 ![Lists](./docs/lists-any.png)

 ## Switch